Tracking impression share

 - Click the Campaigns tab.

-- Click the Columns button above your statistics table, then choose "Customize columns" from the drop-down.
+- Click the Columns button above your statistics table, then choose "Modify columns" from the drop-down.

 - Click Competitive metrics, then add the Impression share columns you are interested in.